 County OPEB Plan Description.
 The County provides the following health-related benefits to retirees and certain former employees, which together represent the County OPEB Plan: (a) The County is required by Florida Statute 112.0801 to allow retirees and certain former employees to buy healthcare coverage at the same "group rates" that current employees are charged.
-Although retirees pay for healthcare at group rates, they are receive a valuable benefit because they can buy insurance at costs that are lower than the costs associated with the experience rating for their age bracket.
-The availability of this lower cost health insurance represents an implicit subsidy for retirees. (b) The County offers a monthly stipend of \$5.00 for each year of service up to a maximum benefit of \$150.00 per month.
-The stipend is payable to regular retired employees from ages 62 to 65 and to special risk retired employees from ages 55 to 65.
-The stipend is to be used to offset the cost of health insurance.
+Although retirees pay for healthcare at group rates, they receive a valuable benefit because they can buy insurance at costs that are lower than the costs associated with the experience rating for their age bracket.
+The availability of this lower cost health insurance represents an implicit subsidy for retirees. (b) The County provides health-related benefits to retirees and certain former employees through a limited stipend to offset the cost of health insurance for regular retirees from ages 62 to 65 and to special risk retirees from ages 55 to 65.
+This monthly stipend is \$8 for each year of service up to a maximum benefit of \$150 per month for all other employees.
 Although the implicit subsidy is required by state law when healthcare is offered as an employee benefit, the stipend may be cancelled at any time.
 The County does not issue separate OPEB Plan financial statements.
-As a result, all required disclosures are included in this report.
+As a result all required disclosures are included in this report.

 Substantially all full-time employees may qualify for these OPEB benefits.
-At September 30, 2017, the County's OPEB Plan covered approximately 9,011 active employees, consisting of those currently eligible and those not yet fully eligible, as well as 1,404 retirees or other inactive employees.
+At September 30, 2018, the OPEB Plan covered approximately 5,455 active employees, consisting of those currently eligible and those not yet fully eligible, as well as 965 retirees or other inactive employees.